-If you need to arrange roadside assistance for yourself, Ford Motor Company will reimburse a reasonable amount for towing to the nearest dealership within 35 miles.
+If you need to arrange roadside assistance for yourself, Ford Motor Company will reimburse a reasonable amount for towing to the nearest dealership within 35 miles (56 km).
 To obtain reimbursement information, U.S. Ford, Mercury and Lincoln vehicle customers call 1-800-241-3673.
 Customers will be asked to submit their original receipts.

-Canadian customers who need to obtain reimbursement information, call 1-800-665-2006.
+Canadian customers who need to obtain reimbursement information, call $1\mathchar'-800\mathchar'-665\mathchar'-2006.$

-HAZARD FLASHER CONTROL ▲
+HAZARD FLASHER CONTROL

-The hazard flasher control is located on the instrument panel by the radio.
-The hazard flashers will operate when the ignition is in any position or if the key is not in the ignition.
+The hazard flasher is located between the center air registers above the radio.
+The hazard flashers will operate whether the ignition is off or on.

-Push in the flasher control and all front and rear direction signals will flash.
+Press in the flasher control and all front and rear direction signals will flash.
 Press the flasher control again to turn them off.
 Use it when your vehicle is disabled and is creating a safety hazard for other motorists.